l3uddz/mediarr/README.md

 # mediarr

-Tool to add media to different PVR's in the *arr family.
+CLI tool to add media to different PVR's in the *arr family from different providers.

 ## Example Configuration